When React state broke a video-call session

 const [publisher, setPublisher] = useState<Publisher|null>(null);

 const [subscriber, setSubscriber] = useState<Subscriber|null>(null);It felt idiomatic.
 Declarative.
 Clean.
+But WebRTC objects are not passive data containers.

 They are: